ellisn19/salesforce-etl-json/README.md

 - Execute the defined query in `config/queries.json`

-- Transform them according to your mapping logic
+- Transform the returned records according to your mapping logic

 - Write the output to `output/<queryName>.json`